fair-transformer-gan/fair-transformer-gan.github.io/docs/dataset.md

 A helper class for data pre-processing.
 Automates steps such as binarizing and scaling data, placing target and protected class in the right position, checks for nulls and allowed column types.

+{: .important }
+> This is an optional step, if passing pre-processed data into the (Model)[/docs/model.html] class make sure to place the protected variable column first and target variable column last.

 | Function     | Description      |
 |:-------------|:------------------|
 | [`init`](#init)| Intializes instance of Dataset class |